macmorning/chess-hub/README.md

 ___
 Installation
 ---------
+- install nodejs & npm
-- git clone
+- create a dir & run git clone
 - npm install (installs all gruntjs dependencies)
 - (sudo) npm install -g grunt-cli (if you wish to use grunt)
-- node server.jslint
+- node server.js
-- profit
+- open in browser

 ___